Customization Handbook¶

 Pattern-level mapping from your source system to transactions + daily_balances.
 The first walkthrough a new product owner reads.

-How do I configure the deploy for my AWS account?
+How do I serve the dashboards against my data?

 Reskinning + extending¶